 Step 1: Grab £100s EACH by switching

-Many banks will pay you £100s to switch an existing current account held elsewhere over to them using the seven-day switching service.
+Banks will often pay you £100s to switch an existing current account held elsewhere over to them using the seven-day current account switch service (CASS).
 This automatically moves all your money, standing orders and direct debits over to the new account, plus forwards incoming payments and closes the old one for you.

 You can switch a joint account, though you'll only get the one switch bonus between you.
-Therefore the trick here is to switch each of your sole accounts, so you'll each get the free cash.
-See Best bank accounts for the current crop of banks that pay switchers.
+Therefore the trick here is to switch both of your sole accounts over to a new joint account with a different bank, so you'll each get the free cash.
+Free cash switcher offers come and go regularly, so check Best bank accounts periodically to see if you're eligible for any.

 If you want to really maximise this, see how to keep switching bank for cash as you can switch again, again and again.
 Some have made £1,000s, including Paul who emailed his success...